Generic Name: telavancin (TEL a VAN sin)

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Vibativ, especially:

 an antibiotic--azithromycin, clarithromycin, erythromycin, moxifloxacin, pentamidine; cancer medicine--arsenic trioxide, nilotinib, toremifene, vandetanib, vemurafenib; anti-malaria medication--chloroquine, halofantrine, lumefantrine; heart rhythm medicine--amiodarone, disopyramide, dofetilide, dronedarone, procainamide, quinidine, sotalol; medicine to treat a psychiatric disorder--iloperidone, pimozide, thioridazine, ziprasidone, and others.

 This list is not complete.
 Other drugs may interact with Vibativ, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Vibativ resources
+More about Vibativ (telavancin)

 Where can I get more information?

 - Your pharmacist can provide more information about Vibativ.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Vibativ only for the indication prescribed.